MhmRhm/DotBashHistory/README.md

 	};
 };
 ```
 to add a platform device node for a push button and an LED.
+Take a look at gpio-key-overlay.dts and gpio-led-overlay.dts in Raspberry Pi project.

 ```bash
 dtc -@ -I dts -O dtb -o i2c-eeprom.dtbo i2c-eeprom.dtso